-- The National Science Foundation (NSF) mandate that all postdoctoral researchers, and undergraduate and graduate students supported by NSF to conduct research on proposals submitted on or after January 4, 2010 receive appropriate training in the ethical and responsible conduct of research (see /research/nsf-rcr-training-requirement).
+- The National Science Foundation (NSF) mandate that all postdoctoral researchers, and undergraduate and graduate students supported by NSF to conduct research on proposals submitted on or after Jan.
+4, 2010 receive appropriate training in the ethical and responsible conduct of research.

-- The United States Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) RCR requirement (see /research/usda-nifa-rcr-training-requirement).
+- The United States Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) RCR requirement.